waterbycounty

 What's happening with rivers in Dixie County right now?

-Dixie County's primary USGS streamgage on the SUWANNEE RIVER AB GOPHER RIVER is currently reading 5,650 cubic feet per second — 78% of the long-term mean of 7,281 cfs.
+Dixie County's primary USGS streamgage on the SUWANNEE RIVER AB GOPHER RIVER has a pipeline snapshot of 5,650 cubic feet per second — 78% of the long-term mean of 7,281 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Dixie County water compare to the Florida average?